NovatecConsulting/technologyconsulting-showcase-integrationdomain/README.md

 Inspired by a customer project, the PA-TC Showcase was expanded to include the integration domain in addition to the order domain, supplier domain and manufacture domain.
 While the original goal was to run Kafka in the cloud together with various connectors, the focus has shifted over time.
 The showcase examined the deployment of Kafka Connect in the cloud using a secret provider and what differences have to be considered in terms of PLAINTEXT and SSL.

 The question of how to use credentials with Kafka will certainly arise again in the future.
-Therefore, the most important points and "pitfalls" are briefly explained below.
+The most important points and "pitfalls" are briefly explained below.

 ## Prerequisites
 The intention of this showcase was to run it in additon to the PA-TC Showcase.
 Therefore, either the PA-TC Showcase environment must be up and running in Azure to test the Integration Showcase or you have to provide similar components.
 The PA-TC Showcase environment consists of the following domains:
 - Order Domain
-- Supplied Domain
+- Supplier Domain
 - Manufacture Domain
 - Infrastructure Repository

 To deploy the components, e.g. a Github Actions pipeline in combination with Github Secrets can be used.

-The Kafka Connect, which is deployed with this repository, is accessing a PostgreSQL Database and needs a Kafka Broker to connect to.
-This Kafka Broker/Cluster can either be self-managed (like in the Main-Branch) or can also be a Confluent Cloud Cluster (like in the Ssl-Branch).
+The Kafka Connect component, which is deployed with this repository, is accessing a PostgreSQL Database and needs a Kafka Broker to connect to.
+This Kafka Broker/Cluster can either be self-managed or can also be a Confluent Cloud Cluster.

+[For users with developer access to this repository only]: To deploy the components in this repository, trigger the *helminstall* or *helminstall_Ssl* Actions pipeline manually.

 ## Scenario
 Two possible scenarios could be:
-1. **Main-Branch:** The self-managed community version of the Confluent Platform is used and is running in Azure, i.e. all components including Kafka Connect need to be deployed, e.g. by using Helm Charts.
-Important detail: The security protocol can be chosen, the default value is PLAINTEXT.
+1. A project uses the self-managed community version of the Confluent Platform and is running in Azure, i.e. all components including Kafka Connect need to be deployed, e.g. by Helm Charts.
+Important detail: The default security protocol is PLAINTEXT.
-2. **Ssl-Branch:** Confluent Cloud is used within a project but additional connectors are needed that are not supported by Confluent (e.g. Debezium Connectors).
-The solution could be to use a self-managed Kafka-Connect component which is running in the cloud, e.g. Azure.
-Important detail: Confluent Cloud is using the SSL security protocol.
+2. A project runs on Confluent Cloud but additional connectors are needed that are not supported by Confluent (e.g. Debezium Connectors).
+A self-managed Kafka-Connect component can be used which is running in Azure.
+Important detail: Confluent Cloud's security protocol is SSL.

 ## Using a Secret Provider

 A ConfigProvider can be used to avoid writing credentials in plain text into configuration files.
-When working with a cloud environment, in most cases there already is a key vault available that can be used to store the secrets.
-Through implementing the ConfigProvider class provided by Kafka, those secrets can be used within the configuration files.
+When working with a cloud environment, in most cases there already is a key vault available to store the secrets.
+Through implementing the ConfigProvider class provided by Kafka, those secrets are accessible within the configuration files.

 This repository uses the Azure Secret Provider by Lenses.io: